 1. Web Application Firewall: Patching application issues is delayed and difficult.
 Use a web application firewall to block attacks continuously.
 It covered vulnerability and does not allow hackers to get into your apps and server.

 2. Managed Web Application Firewall: Security experts say that a WAF is nothing less than a box if it is not updated and managed by a security expert.
 Use a WAF that’s smart and is updated regularly to block more than just OWASP issues.

 3. Business Logic Flaw Blocking: Although this should be covered in managed protection, business logic flaws cannot be fixed or blocked until they are found first.
 You need penetration testing and then custom rules here.

-4. Secure Sockets Layer Certificate: Get powerfully encrypted SSL certificates for you website.
-No technology that can replace the browser-server security.
+4. Secure Sockets Layer Certificate: Get powerfully encrypted SSL certificates for your website.
+No technology can replace browser-server security.

 5. Layer 7 DDoS Blocking: Unfortunately, most automated WAFs cannot detect fake traffic surges that crash server.
 You should either get one or invest separately in a DDoS blocking mechanism.
 Make sure that it’s not automated and offers security expert support.

 6. Hire App Sec Guys: Most of the security budget goes to network and psychical layer security.
-If you have additional budget and time to manage an appsec team, hire them.
-An average appsec team includes 3-6 people for penetration testing, WAF management, custom rules and traffic analysis.
+If you have an additional budget and time to manage an appsec team, hire them.
+An average appsec team includes 3-6 people for penetration testing, WAF management, custom rules, and traffic analysis.

 8. Bounty Programs: Companies with deep pockets also like to host bounty where they invite hackers to test the website and pay outrageous amounts for found issues.